Top 7 Tips For Choosing Background Music At Corporate Events

 - Will they dress the part and have a look appropriate to the function (you can dress the guys in ZZ Top up in suits but they will still look like the guys from ZZ Top, you know what we mean)?
 It can make the difference between blending into the background and becoming a focal point for attention (and not necessarily good attention).

 - Can they judge a room and know how to play at the right volume?
-Is the bandleader adept at being able to adjust throughout the event as necessary?
+Is the bandleader adept at being able to adjust the musical selection throughout the event as necessary?

-- Do they meet the needs of your budget and if not, are they flexible with the number of musicians playing in order to make the budget work?
+- Do they meet the needs of your budget and if not, are they flexible with the number of musicians playing in order to make your budget work?

 3. When do you want the band to play?